marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> find_grain_size(areas, diameters, binsize = 10.0)
 ```

-for a user-defined bin size (in this example set to ten).
+to set a user-defined bin size (in this example set to ten).
 The user-defined bin size can be of type integer or float (*i.e.* an irrational number).
 Freedman-Diaconis rule is a better option compared to Scott rule when it is suspect that there are outliers in the population of grain profile sizes.

 After pressing the Enter key, the function will return a number of different 1D measures of grain size typically used in paleopiezometry studies, including the mean, the median, the area-weighted mean and the frequency peak grain sizes (see details in [Lopez-Sanchez and Llana-Fúnez 2015](http://www.solid-earth.net/6/475/2015/se-6-475-2015.html)).
 Also, other parameters of interest are also provided, such as the bin size estimated (indicating the method used in the estimation) and the bandwidth used for the Gaussian kernel density estimator according to the Silverman rule (Silverman 1986).
 As stated in [Lopez-Sanchez and Llana-Fúnez 2015](http://www.solid-earth.net/6/475/2015/se-6-475-2015.html), a minimum of 433 measured grain profiles are needed to yield consistent results, although we recommended to measure at least 965 if possible.